Oskar Potiorek: Early life

-Potiorek was born in Bad Bleiberg, Carinthia, into a family of Czech origin.
-The Potiorek family moved from Bohemia to Carinthia before the birth of Oskar.
-His father, Paul Potiorek, was a mining engineer official.
-Potiorek attended the Imperial and Royal Military Institute of Technology and the Kriegsschule academy in Vienna.
-He joined the Austro-Hungarian General Staff in 1879, appointed deputy chief by Emperor Franz Joseph in 1902.
+The Potiorek family had Czech origin, the family moved from Bohemia to Carinthia before the birth of Oskar.
+His father, Paul Potiorek decided to move to Carinthia after he was appointed as a chief inspector of mines in Bad Bleiberg.
+Oskar Potiorek was born in Bad Bleiberg on 20 November, 1853.
+On September 1, 1871, he was commissioned as an officer.
+He entered military service in the 2nd technical regiment (Genieregiment) with the rank of lieutenant, where he was promoted to first lieutenant on May 1, 1873.
+Oskar attended the Imperial and Royal Military Institute of Technology and the Kriegsschule academy in Vienna.
+He was promoted to Captain on 1 May 1879 and in 1883 he served with the 17th Infantry Regiment.
+From 1886 he was again in the General Staff, in the Office of Operations and Special Staff Activities.
+Here he was promoted to the rank of Major on 1 May 1887 and Lieutenant Colonel on 1 November 1889.
+In 1890 he was transferred to the 7th Infantry Regiment for troop duty, in 1891 he was again transferred to the General Staff, in 1892 he was promoted to colonel and appointed head of the Office of Operations and Special Activities.
+On 1 May 1898, he was appointed commander of the 64th Infantry Brigade in Budapest with the rank of Major General.
+He was appointed deputy chief by Emperor Franz Joseph in 1902.
 However, the emperor ignored his ambitions, when in 1906 he filled the post of chief of staff with Feldmarschall-Leutnant Franz Conrad von Hötzendorf at the behest of heir presumptive and deputy commander-in-chief Archduke Franz Ferdinand.
 Potiorek became commanding general at Graz, Styria, in the rank of a Feldzeugmeister.
 Serving as inspector general in Sarajevo in 1910, he was appointed Bosnian governor (Landeschef) the next year, holding both civil and military offices.

+He kept command of III Corps until April 1910, when he handed it over to Lieutenant General Karl Schikofsky.

+Potiorek did his utmost to replace Conrad, his long-time rival.
+However his efforts were only partially successful: In 1911, when Franz Joseph replaced Conrad as Chief of the General Staff, but the Emperor appointed Lieutenant General Blasius Schemua as Chief of General Staff, and then Conrad again on 12 December 1912, in the middle of the Serbian crisis.
+The rivalry and antipathy between the two high rank officers had serious consequences during the Serbian campaigns in the autumn of 1914.

 In 1913 Potiorek invited Franz Ferdinand and his wife, Sophie, to watch his troops on maneuvers scheduled for 26 and 27 June 1914.
 An attack on the life of former governor Marijan Varešanin in 1910 and several rumours of future assaults (leaked by Serbian prime minister Nikola Pašić) did not keep the archduke from a public appearance in Sarajevo, backed by Potiorek, who worried about his own prestige.